Goldin Finance 117: History

+On April 25, 2025, it was announced that a new permit for construction was issued for P&T Group and BGI Engineering Consultants so that the project could be finished.
+Completion is set for 2027.

 Design

 Goldin Finance 117 is designed to resemble a walking stick, and has that as its nickname.
 Earlier designs resembled the shape of a fin and a diamond.
 Goldin Finance 117 is planned to be the main tower of Tianjin Goldin Metropolitan, a Central Business District funded by Goldin Properties, and would be built nearby the Tianjin Goldin Metropolitan Polo Club.

 Urban exploration

 In 2015, two Russian and Chinese urban explorers climbed the tower and the construction crane.

-In 2016, Russian couple Ivan Beerkus (Kuznetsov) and Angela Nikolau climbed the under-construction tower using stairs instead of the crane.
-Their video received over 880,000 views as of April 2020 and attracted worldwide media attention.
+In 2016, Russian couple Ivan Beerkus (Kuznetsov) and Angela Nikolau climbed the under-construction tower.
+Their video received over 922,000 views as of April 2023 and attracted worldwide media attention.